harshilshrma/react-facts/README.md

 This project is a small React application created to practice core React fundamentals.
 The goal was to understand components, JSX, styling, and project structure using Vite, rather than building a feature-heavy app.

-It is a recreation of the classic “React Facts” page, built from scratch.

 ## Features